 ensure that all staff and volunteers who work with children undertake training to equip them with the knowledge and skills necessary to carry out their responsibilities for child protection effectively and that this training is kept up to date

-All staff should receive basic safeguarding children information at induction and attend formal training every 3 years – there should however be an opportunity to refresh safeguarding training annually along with regular discussions at staff meetings.
+All staff should receive basic safeguarding children information at induction and undertake formal training every 3 years – there should however be an opportunity to refresh safeguarding training annually along with regular discussions at staff meetings.
 Those in school with specific safeguarding children responsibility e.g. the DSP, Deputy DSP, SCG and COG should attend more comprehensive training to support them in their roles which should be refreshed at least every two years.
-It is also helpful and good practice if all governors undertake basic safeguarding children training annually Keeping Learners Safe Modules.
+All governors should undertake basic safeguarding children training and as a minimum should complete the Keeping Learners Safe Modules.

 School’s Role